 Only minimum reduction is necessary and as such, the teeth are not damaged in any way.
 On the right is a picture that illustrates the thinness of the porcelain veneers and also how like each other an unprepared tooth and a prepared one look.

-The placement of the shells is not something that can be done by any Tom, Dick and Harry.
-It needs the hand of a skilled cosmetic dentist.
+The placement of the shells is not something that can be done by any dentist.
+However, it needs the hand of a skilled cosmetic dentist.
 The procedure is as follows: